Tech-Multiverse/my_first_bot/README.md

 # My First ROS2 Robot Simulation

+Learn more about this project at https://tech-multiverse.com/projects/learning-how-to-simulate-robots-with-ros2/

-Follow these steps to get everything up and running:
+**Follow these steps to get everything up and running:**

 - In VS Code, with the Dev Container extention installed, click the blue button in the lower left and choose "reopen with container".